catalyst/l3overlay/README.md

 The subnet mask for the assigned address.
 If both `inner-address` and `outer-address` are defined with the help of `inner-interface-bridged`, this option will be used as the netmask value for both of them, as they should be part of the same subnet.

-#### inner-interface-bridged
-* Type: **boolean**
-* Required: no

-Attaches the inner interface of the static veth to a bridge interface, along with a dummy interface.
-This allows both `inner-address` and `outer-address` to be used at the same time.

-With this option set, `outer-address` goes to the outer interface as normal, but `inner-address` will be assigned to the bridge interface rather than being directly assigned to the inner interface.

-#### outer-namespace
+#### inner-namespace
 * Type: **name**
 * Required: no

-The name of the network namespace to move the outer interface into.
+The name of the network namespace to move the inner interface into.
 The network namespace must already exist before the overlay is created.

 This option can also be used to connect two overlays together, via the static veth pair.
-To link overlays this way, define `outer-namespace` in just one of the overlays.
-The overlay which the static veth is defined in will get the inner interface, and the overlay specified in `outer-namespace` will get the outer interface.
+To link overlays this way, define `inner-namespace` in just one of the overlays.
+The overlay which the static veth is defined in will get the outer interface, and the overlay specified in `inner-namespace` will get the inner interface.

 Note that this does not do any additional configuration to overlays when they are linked via this option, it is simply a veth pair.
 To allow traffic to flow in the veth pair, additional work needs to be done.

 For a fully configured and routed link between overlays, consider using a `[static-overlay-link]`.

+#### outer-interface-bridged
+* Type: **boolean**
+* Required: no

+Attaches the outer interface of the static veth to a bridge interface, along with a dummy interface.
+This allows both `inner-address` and `outer-address` to be used at the same time.

+With this option set, `inner-address` goes to the inner interface as normal, but `outer-address` will be assigned to the bridge interface rather than being directly assigned to the inner interface.

 ### [static-overlay-link:*{name}*]